Supporting the Heritage Sector to Manage the Impact of Coronavirus

 The group is at present focussing on immediate responses but will refocus on longer term considerations as soon as possible.

-We are in daily contact with the Department for Digital, Culture, Media & Sport (DCMS) and have regular contact with the Heritage Minister to discuss heritage issues, including initial responses and for longer-term planning.
+We are in regular contact with the Department for Digital, Culture, Media and Sport (DCMS) about long-term planning.

 We are working closely with the heritage sector to collate comprehensive and consistent information on the impact of Coronavirus.
 We need to make sure that we have reliable data and evidence on how all parts of the sector have been affected, so that we can respond quickly and effectively.